daemon-labs-io/docker-terraform-aws/README.md

 ```

 > [!NOTE]
-> The JSON response shows the "fake" user details you injected via environment variables.
+> The JSON response shows "fake" user details which resemble those you would get on an actual AWS account.

 ---

-## 2. The Terraform foundation
+## 2. Initialising Terraform

-**Goal:** Get a working container environment running.
+**Goal:** Get a working Terraform container running.

 ### Create the Terraform subdirectory